KwikKill/many-analysts-repro/README.md

   - We couldn't find the "1.71" correlation value mentioned in the original paper.
   - We assume the output png is correct as it seems to visually matches the value but there might be an alternative code not provided to compute the exact value.
 - 13 :
+  - The code runs successfully and produces results... but the result is 340k lines of text which is impractical to analyze.
+  - We tried to filter the output to find the relevant values but couldn't locate the specific statistics mentioned in the original paper.
 - 25 :
 - 27 :